CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/context_requirements.md

 ### **HLR‑CnTxt‑008: CEx Compatibility**
 The unified context subsystem SHALL produce a CIL Intake Packet conforming to the schema required by CEx.

+### **HLR‑CnTxt‑009: Sudden One Time Structural Correction**
+A sudden one‑time structural correction SHALL not cause any instability signals to be emitted by CST.
+CST SHALL update its internal state machine to reflect the corrected structural fields, and COB SHALL accept the corrected identity‑layer structure as a legitimate clarifying update.

 ---